fanfan134/fanfan134/_includes/about/zh.md

-> Data, Machine learning, Statistics, Deep Learning
+> Experiemental Condensed Matter Physics, Quantum Transport, Quantum Matter, Mesoscopic devices

-Hey, I am Ziping Xu.
-Student in Peking University major in Data Science.
+Hey, I am **Zifan Xu**.
+A Student in University of Science and Technology of China majors in Applied Physics.

-I am interested in techniques in data science including deep learning, statistics and visualization.
+My current interest focuses on **novel phases of electrons** in solid state matter and **mesoscopic devices** for applications in quantum inforamtion processing.

+I am now working on two undergraduate research projects: **(1)** Building a cryogenic measurement system, **(2)** Exploring LaArO3/SrTiO3 interface.
+More information is available in articles marked by *Project*